AI Use Cases/Private Equity

 Revenue & Operational Impact

 The operational cost is severe.
 Unpatched systems increase breach risk during sensitive deal phases, when data rooms contain confidential financial models and portfolio company customer lists.
-A single breach during due diligence can crater deal economics, trigger regulatory notification requirements under CFIUS rules, and damage LP confidence - directly impacting fund deployment velocity and management fee justification.
-Firms report losing 2-3 weeks per quarter to manual patch coordination alone, time that should be spent on investment thesis work.
+A single breach during due diligence can crater deal economics, trigger breach notification obligations, and damage LP confidence - directly impacting fund deployment velocity and management fee justification.
+Manual patch coordination can eat 2-3 weeks per quarter on its own - time that should go to investment thesis work.

 Why Generic Tools Fail